RobWar-code/xbasic-promo/README.md

-Although the development approach is basically a Waterfall approach in the sense that most of the design is done in advance, it borrows from the Agile approach, in terms of staging of work in order of priority, so that the project has flexible scope rather than trying to skip the deadlines for a completed work.
+Although the development approach is basically a Waterfall approach in the sense that most of the design is done in advance, it uses the Agile approach, in terms of staging of work in order of priority, so that the project has flexible scope rather than trying to skip the deadlines for a completed work.

 The initial analysis has been conducted in [Project Analysis](/doc/project-analysis.txt).
-High-level time recording and estimating is also maintained in this file.
+High-level time recording and estimating is also maintained in this file, and this is also used to record the user stories in detail.

 Project Requirement items are listed in the project plan on GitHub xbasic-promo.
 [Project Planner](https://github.com/users/RobWar-code/projects/4)

-Tasks in relation to user stories and other aspects of project work are recorded in [Work Log](/doc/work-log.txt)
+Tasks in relation to general project work are recorded in [Work Log](/doc/work-log.txt)

 ## Platforms Used